 A couple of weeks ago, the wonderful Jasmin Charlotte invited me to a meet-up she was holding in Covent Garden.
-I got to meet lots of lovely bloggers including Etta from The Brunch Diaries and Lucy from Lucy Loves to Eat, and we instantly clicked over our mutual love of food.
+I got to meet lots of lovely bloggers including Etta and Lucy, and we instantly clicked over our mutual love of food.
 When I spotted an obscure Hackney pop-up I automatically knew that these two would definitely come with me, and so through the power of Twitter, we arranged to meet one Saturday morning for brunch and a catch-up.

 Square Root is an independent soda company based in E8, established in 2012 and making home brewed non-alcoholic fizz made from locally sourced ingredients, minimal sugar and no artificial flavourings.
 Bottled on site, they’ve set up this pop-up next door in a space that is completely unsuspecting.
 Basic in its set-up but certainly very cosy, we were the only punters at that point, but the staff were super friendly and really enthusiastic about what they had going on.